conradbkay/poker-utils/README.md

 ## Benchmarks

-V8 is pretty fast, but the fastest algorithms (OMPEval) use SIMD or bit behavior only feasible in JS with `BigInt` (slow)
+V8 is pretty fast, but the fastest algorithms (OMPEval) use SIMD and bit behavior only feasible in JS with `BigInt` (slow)

 Ran using `mitata` for `poker-utils v11.0.0`